 01 of 09

-Average price: $1.50 - $4 per sq foot.
+Average price: $3-$12 per square foot.
 A naturally renewable material, cork is manufactured from the bark of the cork oak tree, which grows back after being harvested.
 It provides insulation against heat and cold and is naturally repellent to bugs, mold, and mites.
 Some cork flooring is made from recycled bottle stoppers.

 02 of 09

-Average price: $2 - $5 per sq foot.
+Average price: $2-$5 per square foot.
 Linoleum is made from oxidized linseed oil which is produced naturally from flax plants.
 This material is widely available and highly renewable.
-Production does not have a significantly negative effect on the environment and Linoleum floors can last for 25-40 years.
+Production does not have a significantly negative effect on the environment and Linoleum floors can last more than 20 years.
 When the material is no longer used it can be burned as fuel.
-The energy produced by burning one square foot of linoleum is roughly equivalent to the energy required to make the same amount of the material, making its life cycle a closed loop system.
+Linoleum can be composted with other materials and there is current work underway to make the process of harvesting even more sustainable.

 03 of 09

-Average price: $2 - $5 per sq foot.
-Bamboo is one of the fastest growing plants with a harvest cycle of just 3-5 years, making it very renewable.
-The drawback to bamboo is that it is mostly produced in the Pacific Rim, and so there can be a significant amount of pollution created importing it to your location.
-Some bamboo is also made with formaldehyde, so you have to ask your dealer about formaldehyde emissions levels before you purchase.
+Average price: $1.50-$11 per square foot.
+Bamboo is one of the fastest-growing plants with a harvest cycle of just three to five years, making it very renewable.
+The drawback to bamboo is that it is mostly produced in the Pacific Rim , and so there can be a significant amount of pollution created by importing it to another location.

 04 of 09